With so many web hosting companies and prices varying from virtually nothing to over £100 per month, how do you choose?

 a) Technical support

-Does the web host provide telephone support or are they only contactable via email or a ticketing system?
+Do they provide telephone support or are they only contactable via email or a ticketing system?
 Usually support via email or ticketing system is sufficient but sometimes you just need to talk to someone, right?

-Also check their social media streams and check on Twitter for mentions of them.
+Also, check their social media streams and check on Twitter for mentions of them.
 Do their customers seem happy?

 b) Where are their servers?

 Does the company you are considering have their own servers or are they resellers of someone else’s hosting?
+I’d prefer to use a company who manage their own servers.

 Are their servers in the UK?
 This may be important to you if you are targeting a UK audience but are using a non-geographic domain name such as .com or .org.
 See this video by Matt Cutts from Google’s webspam team where he talks about the importance of server location.